 The company operates through three segments: analog, embedded processing, and other.
 The analog business, which accounts for about 60% of sales, includes high-volume analog and logic products, power management semiconductors, and catalog analog products such as amplifiers and data converters.
 The embedded processing segment, which includes digital signal processors (DSPs) and microcontrollers, generates about 20% of sales.
 The remaining 20% of sales comes from smaller products lines such as calculators and application-specific integrated circuits (ASICs).

 TI has design, manufacturing, or sales operations in some three dozen countries across Asia, Europe, and North America.
-The Asia-Pacific region (including Japan) represents its leading market, accounting for more than 70% of revenue; Europe and the US account for about 15% and 12%, respectively.
+The Asia-Pacific region (including Japan) represents its leading market, accounting for about 70% of revenue; Europe and the US each account for about 15%.

 Sales and Marketing

 The company markets its product through a direct sales force, as well as via distributors and third-party sales representatives.
-Distributors generate about half of sales.
+Distributors generate about 55% of sales.

 After a dip in sales and profits in 2008 and 2009, when the global recession dampened demand for consumer electronics, TI's sales recovered in 2010, though they have declined a bit since then.
 In 2013, the company reported revenue of about $12.2 billion, down 5% from 2012.
 Although it saw growth in both its analog and embedded processing segments (3% and 9%, respectively), TI's third segment (other) fell nearly 30% after the company completely exited the legacy wireless products business (baseband products, as well as connectivity and other products for smartphones and tablets).

 Net income was up in 2013, jumping more than 20% to $2.2 billion, as the company invested about $350 million less in R&D and recorded a net credit of nearly $200 million in relation to its wireless product divestiture.
 Cash flow from operations remained steady in 2013 at about $3.4 billion.